apmwebdev/odin-rails-facebook/notes.md

 - city

 ## To-Dos
-- Add new account mailer

 ## Eventual To-Dos
+- Make sure deleting an account works (because of profile)
+- Cleanup:
+  - Remove newsfeed route from home controller
+  - Remove friend request status
+- Make posts show author card of some sort, not just name
 - Add validation
 - Add unfriend functionality
 - Make user search form work
-- Remove friend request status
-- Remove newsfeed route from home controller
-- Make posts show author card of some sort, not just name
+- Add styling (maybe, see below)

+## Maybe To-Dos
 - Make comments and posts have same name for body/content
 - Implement interests for profile.
 Separate table.
 - Make location smarter (country, political subdivision, city)
+- Make posts also allow images (either just via a URL or, more complicated, by uploading one).
+- Use the Active Storage to allow users to upload a photo to their profile.
+- Make your post able to be either a text OR a photo by using a polymorphic association (so users can still like or comment on it while being none-the-wiser).
+- Style it up nicely!
+We’ll dive into HTML/CSS in the next course.